Rosuav/ThirdSquare/README.md

 day.
 Note that touches-off are detected on the basis of their run numbers, NOT the date of operation; if you touch on prior to the roll-over, then touch off after the roll-over, it will be correctly detected.
-However, if you then touch on again, it will be deemed a new day, and will open a new ticket or check for longer validity on your period ticket.
+However, if you then touch on again, it will be deemed a new day, and will open a new ticket.

 Note that currently, the system assumes that time increases monotonically, and that touches are processed in chronological order.
 The former can be ensured by